If you’re creating a marketing video for your not-for-profit or impact org, I want to save you time, money and frustration.

 Supermajority addresses the problem from the outset by saying “should”.
 Women should be represented proportionally in government.

 Supermajority gets straight to the injustice.
 They give it a name.
-They're picking a fight, which is a hook.
-I will talk about that more shortly.
+They’re picking a fight, which is a hook.
+(More on that below.)

 Five: It Keeps the Momentum